schm0m/RL-exercises/rl_exercises/week_2/README.md

 # Policy Iteration
  python rl_exercises/train_agent.py +exercise=w2_policy_iteration
 ```

+Please note that in this exercise we work with the state-value / Q function.
+In principle, the same formula applies.

 ### 3. Value Iteration for the probibalistic MarsRover
 For this second exercise, we modify the MarsRover environment, now the rover may or may not execute the requested action, the probability is 50%.